-Cisco Study Reveals 91% of UAE Companies Use AI Technologies in their Cybersecurity Strategies to Address Today's Rapidly Evolving Threat Landscape
+Cisco Study Reveals 91% Of UAE Companies Use AI Technologies In Their Cybersecurity Strategies To Address Today's Rapidly Evolving Threat Landscape

+The 2024 Cybersecurity Readiness Index by Cisco shows a remarkable increase in cybersecurity investment plans within UAE organizations, with 99% of respondents planning to increase their cybersecurity budgets in the next year.
+Cybersecurity Readiness is critical: 85% of respondents said a cybersecurity incident is likely to disrupt their business in the next 12 to 24 months, while 65% of respondents already experienced a cybersecurity incident in the past year.
+The persistence of the cyber talent gap underscores the need for innovative solutions, with 90% of companies highlighting talent shortage as an issue.
+Companies are aware of the challenges and are ramping up their defenses with 68% planning to significantly upgrade their IT infrastructure to address security challenges in the next 12 to 24 months.

-(MENAFN- Weber Shandwick) GISEC 2024 - Dubai – United Arab Emirates, April 23, 2024 — The recent study conducted by Cisco (NASDAQ: CSCO) highlights a significant surge in the use of AI technologies in cybersecurity strategies among UAE organizations.
+GISEC 2024 – Dubai – United Arab Emirates- The recent study conducted by Cisco (NASDAQ: CSCO) highlights a significant surge in the use of AI technologies in cybersecurity strategies among UAE organizations.
 The study indicates that 91% of companies surveyed are integrating AI in their security defenses, mainly in threat detection, response, and recovery.

 The 2024 Cisco Cybersecurity Readiness Index was developed in an era defined by hyperconnectivity and a rapidly evolving threat landscape.
 Despite continuing to be targeted with a variety of techniques that range from phishing and ransomware to supply chain and social engineering attacks, companies today are actively attempting to fortify their defense.
 And while they are building defenses against these attacks, the complexity of their security postures, dominated by multiple point solutions, presents a challenge in effectively thwarting these threats.